 This Month’s Productivity Killers

-Looking for work really heated up at the end of May (I had a few in-person interviews, plus a paper was required for one opening), and the pace did not let up at the start of June.
+Looking for work really heated up at the end of May (I had a few in-person interviews, plus I wrote a paper for one opening), and the pace did not let up at the start of June.
 My parents visited from June 7th through the 10th, so I was busy seeing them and spending time with them.

-In addition, I took on the task of updating and improving the design and workability of my father’s engineering consultancy website.
+In addition, I worked on updating and improving the design and workability of my father’s engineering consultancy website.